kylpo/notes/shouldComponentUpdate.md

 "By removing the draft Tweet state from updating the main Redux state on every keypress and keeping things local in the React component’s state, we were able to reduce the overhead by over 50% (above, right)." - https://medium.com/@paularmstrong/twitter-lite-and-high-performance-react-progressive-web-apps-at-scale-d28a00e780a3

+---
+Connect components that are as deep in the tree as possible.
+Changes affect fewer components for updates.
+Vs changing something at the root.

+Thought about while reading https://dev.bleacherreport.com/3-things-i-learned-about-working-with-data-in-redux-5fa0d5f89c8b#.ij978jnby
+---

 # links
 [Tommy Leunen on Twitter: "React Q: Should we always use PureComponent and a pure "mixin" for SFC?
 Or bc most components are not costly to render it's better not?"](https://twitter.com/tommy/status/854366714812747776)
 - [Daniel Steigerwald on Twitter: "ShouldUpdate check belongs to data (redux connect), not view.
 Learned that the hard way."](https://twitter.com/steida/status/854374773270380544)